Pseudokami/lab-auth-joins/README.md

 ### 2. Set up XAMPP and opening your SQL server and Apache

 ### 3. Run localhost and do your post/get/put inputs from postman

+### 4. Run through XAMPP and open the MySQLPHP admin

+### 5. Do your joins with the previous auth-api database